dev-scripts/prakashbhandari.com.np/content/posts/large-multimodal-model-prompting-with-google-gemini-vertex-ai.md

 A Large Multimodal Model (LMM) is an Artificial Intelligence (AI) model capable of processing and understanding multiple types of input data modalities simultaneously and providing outputs based on this information.
 The input data can include a mix of audio, video, text, images, and even code.

-Multimodal means one or more of the following:
-1. Input and output are of different modalities (example: text-to-image, image-to-text, audio-to-text)
-2. Inputs are multimodal (example: can process both text and images)
-3. Outputs are multimodal (example: can generate both text and images)

-An LMM is an advanced form of AI, which can be considered a step toward Artificial General Intelligence (AGI).

 ## Data modalities of LMM
 ### Audio
 The model can understand sound, music, spoken language, and any other form of auditory inputs.